 Seek, Answer, Relate, Apply

 To help you develop your information literacy and communication skills as well as spark your curiosity in the field of stress and pain, you will complete a "SARA" project.
-You will research a question, prepare a well-designed 5-8 minute powerpoint presentation, record the presentation and share it with your classmates.
+You will research a question, prepare a well-designed 5-8 minute slide presentation, record the presentation and share it with your classmates.
 You will also create three multiple-choice questions on your presentation.
 Complete details are below.

 Each student needs to watch 15 SARAs and take their associated quiz.
 If you do more, I will count your best 15.

-3. Relate what you learned to one or more specific facts/findings/theories in the class.
-For example, does the info you found contradict a fact/finding/theory?
+3. Relate what you learned to one or more specific facts/findings/theories (FFTs) in the class.
+For example, does the info you found contradict an FFT?
 Does the information you found provide an example or application of an FFT?
 Go beyond the obvious for top points.
 Talk about this on a slide with the title "Time to Relate"

 5. Put together a well-designed slideshow to share your SARA with your classmates.
 Use pleasing colors, graphics and/or photos, simple fonts (e.g. calibri, arial), and minimal text on a slide (use short but descriptive bullet points and not full sentences).
 If you have more than 3 bullet points on a slide, have them appear one at a time as you talk about them.
 You can create your slide show using PowerPoint, Canva, or google slides.
-To record a video of your presentation, Use Kaltura.
+To record a video of your presentation, I recommend ScreenCast-omatic.
 This is a free app for recording your screen.
 Of course, there are many other fine APPs.
 Once your recording is made - verify that the sound and video both work!
 Then, you will upload it to a shared Google folder located on the Canvas homepage.
 Make sure you save your recording using your name and short title of the presentation (e.g. Lynn W Pets and Wellbeing.mp4).
 Finally, copy the link to your video and paste it into the Canvas assignment called "Your SARA video presentation".